How to apply

 Residential hall and room allocation is done by electronic balloting.
 If your application is successful but your requested room type is unavailable, you will be assigned a different room type.

-3. would like to experience apartment living in graduate housing.
+3. I would like to experience apartment living in graduate housing.
 How many residents share an apartment?

 With their academic training and work experience, graduate students bring valuable diversity to residential life in the University.
-Those applying to stay in predominantly undergraduate halls are expected to actively contribute by joining hall activities, sharing their unique experiences with fellow residents, and shaping a vibrant hall community.
+Those staying in predominantly undergraduate halls are expected to actively contribute by joining hall activities, sharing their unique experiences with fellow residents, and shaping a vibrant hall community.

 5. What are my chances of getting a hall room?

-Hall applications and room allocations are subject to room availability, with priority given to incoming research students who have not previously domiciled in Singapore.
-Based on past application exercises, demand far outstrips supply, with annual applications oversubscribed by more than 300%.
+Hall places are limited and subject to room availability.
+Priority is given to incoming research students who have not previously lived in Singapore.
+Based on past application exercises, demand typically exceeds supply by more than 300% each year.

 All applicants are strongly advised to prepare alternative housing plans.
 If your residential hall application is unsuccessful, you should secure alternative housing options immediately – even if you are placed on the wait list – due to uncertain waiting time and low likelihood of success.